User Profile: Kelly Gleason

 Research interests: Interactions of ecosystem disturbance and mountain hydroclimatology along with the associated implications for water resource availability in a changing climate.

 Current research/work focus: For the past four years, Gleason has studied forest fire disturbance on snowpack energy balance and snowpack ablation in a recently burned forest in Oregon’s Cascade Mountains.
 Her research seeks to shed new light on the effects forest fires have on snow hydrology.
 “I hope to improve our overall understanding of ecosystem disturbance and snowpack hydrology interactions,” Gleason says.
 “This will provide useful tools to resource managers to better predict not only interactions of ecosystem disturbance, but also climate change effects to water resources in forested snow-dominated regions.”

 Data products used:

 - Moderate Resolution Imaging Spectroradiometer (MODIS)/Terra maximum snow cover area product with a spatial and temporal resolution of 500 m and 8 days, respectively.
-This data set is available through NASA’s National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC).
+This data set is available through the National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC).